celfiew/TecnicServiceReparation/README.md

 ### Description:

->A program for a Tecnic Service that has the job of repair things.
+>A program for Tecnic Service a company that has the job of repair things.

 >I implemented the following DESIGN PATTERNS: